LowryZhao/Milestone1-2_Group48/Software Design Document.md

 3. Chefs:
    - They can use software to help customers with special needs find suitable food.
 They can also use the software to optimize customers' dietary habits and find alternative foods.

+4. Coaches:
+   - Coaches can use this software to provide players with a reasonable nutrition plan to help them train and replenish the energy they need.

 ### 2.2	Software Requirements